Mediapolis offers teleprompting services for many different needs from video production to live events.

 Using cue cards is similar to using a teleprompter.
 The difference is that cue cards are held up next to the camera.
 Cue cards cause the smallest shift in eye-line that can be quite noticeable to the viewer.
 A teleprompter allows the person to look directly into the lens of the camera.
 The teleprompter operator scrolls the text up the screen at the same pace of the speaker.
 For a more convincing presentation, use a teleprompter.

-Our teleprompter has a 15″ LCD screen with beam splitter glass that will fit any size camera.
+Our teleprompters have 15″ LCD high bright, image reversing screens with beam splitter glass that will fit most any size camera.
 The beam splitter glass allows the camera to see the subject, yet is reflective enough so words can be seen on the glass.
-Our system is available for half day or full day rentals with an operator.
-The system includes the teleprompter, software and a laptop computer.
+The effective reading distance is about 18 feet depending on the size of the font.
+The camera can be mounted on the teleprompter or the teleprompter can mounted in front of the camera.
+Our systems are available for half-day or full-day rentals with an operator.
+A system includes the teleprompter, prompting software and a laptop computer.

 There are two ways to conduct an interview, on axis or off axis.
-Off axis interviews are when the subject looks at the interviewer, who is most often sitting very close to the camera.
+Off axis interviews are when the subject looks at the interviewer, who stands or sits next to the camera.
 An on axis interview is when the subject looks directly at the camera.

 Most videos use the off axis technique for interviews.
 Looking off camera does communicate some level of emotional detachment, whether intentional or unintentional.
 To make the video more intense and intimate you want the interviewee looking directly at the camera.
 When the interviewee speaks directly to the camera it creates an instant connection with the viewer.